uxie1926/uxie1926/README.md

 - 👋 Hi, I’m @uxie1926
 - 👀 I’m interested in music!!
 Writing, producing, mixing, etc <3
 - 🌱 I’m currently learning everything!
-I have been studing theology and cosmology, but I also love learning sociology and musicology etc etc
+I have been studying theology and cosmology, but I also love learning sociology and musicology etc etc
 - 💞️ I’m looking to collaborate on music and my discord server <3
 - 📫 How to reach me: through here, discord, or wherever you can find Uxie!
 - 😄 Pronouns: they/them